Infineon/mtb-example-ota-https/README.md

    <br>

-   > **Note:** Both the MCUboot-based bootloader and the OTA HTTPS application must use the same JSON file.
+   > **Note:** Both the MCUboot-based bootloader and the OTA HTTPS application must use the same JSON file

 5. Edit the *\<OTA_HTTPS>/configs/ota_app_config.h* file to configure your OTA HTTPS application:

    1. Modify the connection configuration, such as `WIFI_SSID`, `WIFI_PASSWORD`, and `WIFI_SECURITY` macros to match the settings of your Wi-Fi network.
-Ensure that the device running the HTTP server and the kit are connected to the same network.
+Ensure that the device running the HTTP server and the kit are connected to the same network

-   2. Modify the `HTTP_SERVER` address to match the IP address of your HTTP server.
+   2. Modify the `HTTP_SERVER` address to match the IP address of your HTTP server

-   3. Ensure that the value of the `HTTP_SERVER_PORT` macro is `443`.
+   3. Ensure that the value of the `HTTP_SERVER_PORT` macro is `443`

-      > **Note:** If the code example has been configured to work in non-TLS mode, set the value of `HTTP_SERVER_PORT` macro as `8080`.
+      > **Note:** If the code example has been configured to work in non-TLS mode, set the value of `HTTP_SERVER_PORT` macro as `8080`

    4. By default, this code example uses the HTTPS (TLS) protocol.
-To use the example in HTTP (non-TLS) mode, modify `ENABLE_TLS` to **false** and skip the next step of adding the certificate.
+To use the example in HTTP (non-TLS) mode, modify `ENABLE_TLS` to **false** and skip the next step of adding the certificate

    5. Add the certificates and key:

-      1. Open a CLI terminal.
+      1. Open a CLI terminal

           On Linux and macOS, you can use any terminal application.
-On Windows, from the Start menu, open **modus-shell** app.
+On Windows, from the Start menu, open **modus-shell** app

-      2. Navigate the terminal to the *\<OTA_HTTPS>/scripts/* directory.
+      2. Navigate the terminal to the *\<OTA_HTTPS>/scripts/* directory

       3. Run the *format_cert_key.py* Python script to generate the string format of the *http_ca.crt* file that can be added as a macro.
 Pass the name of the certificate with the extension as an argument to the Python script:

-         > **Note:** For Linux and macOS platforms, use `python3` instead of `python` in the following command.
+         > **Note:** For Linux and macOS platforms, use `python3` instead of `python` in the following command

          ```
          python format_cert_key.py <one-or-more-file-name-of-certificate-or-key-with-extension>